tsyirvo/react-native-starter/README.md

 You have the possibility to bypass updating your apps via the platform stores when updating only JS files or image assets.

-You first need to configure you app token for iOS and Android (read [here](https://github.com/microsoft/react-native-code-push)), then create a new release.
+You first need to configure you app token for iOS and Android (read [here](https://github.com/microsoft/react-native-code-push)), add it where needed, then create a new release.

+For iOS, check the individual targets `.plist` files and insert the value for `CODEPUSH_KEY`.

+For Android, in `app/build.gradle`, where the flavors are defined, insert the key values.

-By default, the development and staging environments share the same CodePush release, and the development one is unique.
+By default, the development env can be left out of the config and only the staging and production one have to be setup with the keys.

 ## Tips